top of page

 28th June 2011

-The success of the Hamilton Bypass almost immediately resulted in calls for further upgrades of the A74 to motorway.
+The success of the Hamilton Bypass led to calls for sections of the A74 to be upgraded to motorway standard.
 By the early 1970s, plans were developed to extend the motorway southwards from Draffan to Millbank, bypassing Lesmahagow (its second bypass in only 40 years).
-Two construction contracts were eventually let, Draffan to Douglas, completed in October 1986 and Douglas to Millbank, opening in November 1987.
-These were constructed as dual two-lane motorway.
+Two construction contracts were ultimately let, Draffan to Douglas, completed in October 1986 and Douglas to Millbank, opening in November 1987.
+These were each constructed as dual two-lane motorway.

 M74 motorway - Looking south at J4, Maryville Interchange (October 2014).